We’re doing a review and update to our Zoning Bylaw

 Proposed Zoning Bylaw

-You can view the proposed Zoning Bylaw and map below:
+You can view the final draft of the Zoning Bylaw and map below:

 Here are the ways you can get involved and provide your feedback: